Agematsu

-Agematsu (上松町, Agematsu-machi) is a town located in Nagano Prefecture, Japan.
-As of 31 March 2019, the town had an estimated population of 4,451 in 2091 households, and a population density of 26 persons per km².
+Agematsu (上松町, Agematsu-machi) is a town in Nagano Prefecture, Japan.
+As of 31 March 2019, the town had an estimated population of 4,451 in 2091 households, and a population density of 26 persons per km2.
 The total area of the town is 168.42 sqkm.

 Geography

-Agematsu is located in a mountainous area of south-western Nagano Prefecture, bordered by the Kiso Mountains to the north.
+Agematsu is in a mountainous area of south-western Nagano Prefecture, bordered by the Kiso Mountains to the north.
 The Kiso River flows through the town.